-- NBRM's Balance Sheet (monthly and quarterly); - Other Depository Corporations' Balance Sheet (monthly and quarterly);

-- Other Financial Corporations' Balance Sheet (quarterly).

-2) The second level encompasses consolidation of data from the analytical reports (balance sheets) in monetary surveys.
+- NBRM's Balance Sheet (monthly and quarterly); - Other Depository Corporations' Balance Sheet (monthly and quarterly); - Other Financial Corporations' Balance Sheet, aggregate and by reporting unit (quarterly). - 2) The second level encompasses consolidation of data from the analytical reports (balance sheets) in monetary surveys where data are first classified by sector, then by currency and by instrument.
 The purpose of compiling these surveys is the simplified sketching (presentation) of the assets and liabilities of depository corporations, in a manner that is suitable for conducting monetary analyses.
 They show the mechanisms of multiplying the monetary base into aggregate broad money throughout the entire economy.
 Thus, the surveys are the basic tool of the monetary policy makers in the process of formulating and controlling monetary policy guidelines.